Aalto5G/CustomerEdgeSwitching/README.md

             - {'priority': 100, 'direction': 'EGRESS',  'target': 'ACCEPT', 'comment':{'comment':'Allow outgoing'}}
             - {'priority': 100, 'direction': 'INGRESS', 'target': 'ACCEPT', 'comment':{'comment':'Allow incoming'}}
 ```

-Then, in a bash console we will create users ue001 to ue254 as follows:
+2. Then, in a bash console we can create 254 users labeled from ue001 to ue254 as follows:

 ```
 for i in $(seq 1 254); do